dkdryan/dkdryan/README.md

 My name is David Ryan!

-Currently an Academic Foundation Doctor based at St George's Hospital London
+Currently an Academic Foundation Doctor based at St George's Hospital London.

 My interests are in AI, genomics and Clinical Pharmacology.

 Incoming Academic Clinical Fellow ST1 Clinical Pharmacology and Therapeutics at University College London